Regression in lavaan (Frequentist)

 Of course, we should never base our decisions on single criterions only.
 Luckily, there are several additional measures that we can take into account.
 A very popular measure is the confidence interval.
 In the

 summary() function, these intervals can be demanded, which has already been done in the previous step.

 Question: What can you conclude about the hypothesis being tested using the correct interpretation of the confidence interval?

 \(Age^2\): 95% CI [-0.038, -0.014]

-_ A 95% CI means, that if infinitely samples were taken from the population, then 95% of the samples contain the true population value.
-But we do not know whether our current sample is part of this collection, so we only have an aggregated assurance that in the long run if our analysis would be repeated our sample CI contains the true population parameter._
+In both cases the 95% CI's don't contain 0, which means, the null hypotheses should be rejected.
+A 95% CI means, that, if infinitely samples were taken from the population, then 95% of the samples contain the true population value.
+But we do not know whether our current sample is part of this collection, so we only have an aggregated assurance that in the long run if our analysis would be repeated our sample CI contains the true population parameter.

 Additionally, to make statements about the actual relevance of your results, focusing on effect size measures is inevitable.